FFAR 298:

 This course is structured around three main objectives.
 Initially, it provides an overview of the history of generative methods in the arts, including performing and media arts such as music and film, tracing their evolution from early algorithms to contemporary advancements.
 Subsequently, the course examines present-day artistic practices that integrate generative artificial intelligence into their creative processes.
 Lastly, it addresses the ethical considerations associated with the use of artificial intelligence in the arts, focusing on issues such as plagiarism, ownership, copyright, and questions of authenticity and originality.

-FFAR 298 - Art in the Anthropocene
+FFAR 298 - Embodiment in the Performing Arts

 FFAR 298 - Indigenous Representation in the Arts